-Upswing: Sugar-Free Foods
+Up: Sugar-Free Foods

-A number of foods claim to be “sugar-free,” but these foods raise blood sugar levels because many of them contain carbohydrates in starches, fats, and even fiber.
+A number of foods claim to be “sugar-free,” but these foods raise blood sugar levels because many of them contain carbohydrates in starches, fats, and even fibre.
 Sugar alcohols such as sorbitol and xylitol add sweetness to foods but still may have enough associated carbohydrates to raise blood sugar levels.
 Foods with high levels of carbohydrates are likely to raise blood sugar levels very high, and eventually may cause organ damage over time in people with diabetes.

-Upswing: Fast Food
+Up: Fast Food

-Foods high in fat can cause blood sugar to stay higher for longer periods of time.
+Foods high in saturated fat and trans-fat can cause blood sugar to stay higher for longer periods of time.
 Pizza, French fries, and most fried foods are high in carbohydrates and fat.
 It’s a good idea to check your blood sugar about two hours after you eat such foods to see how your blood sugar levels are affected.

-Upswing: A Bad Cold
+Up: A Bad Cold

 Medications such as antibiotics and decongestants may alter your blood sugar.
 Check your blood sugar levels during these intermittent special situations so you can help determine how your body will react to these illnesses and treatments.

-Upswing: Sports Drinks
+Up: Sports Drinks

-Upswing: Dried Fruits
+Up: Dried Fruits

-Although fruit is a healthy choice for most individuals, people with diabetes should be aware dried fruits contain a large amount of carbohydrates in a small serving size.
+Although fruit is a healthy choice for most individuals, people with diabetes should be aware dried fruits contain a large number of carbohydrates in a small serving size.
 For example, two tablespoons of dried raisins, cranberries, or cherries have the same amount of carbohydrates as a small piece of fresh fruit.
 Three dried dates contain 15 g of carbohydrates so eating a handful or two of dried fruits may cause high spikes in blood glucose levels in many individuals.

-Upswing: Steroids and Water Pills
+Up: Steroids and Water Pills

-Steroids, commonly used to treat rashes, arthritis, asthma, and other medical conditions, can cause blood sugar levels to rise.
+Steroids commonly used to treat rashes, arthritis, asthma, and other medical conditions can cause blood sugar levels to rise.
 Corticosteroids such as prednisone may trigger the development of diabetes in otherwise healthy individuals.
 Diuretics (water pills) may raise blood sugar levels, while antidepressants may either raise or lower them.
 If you need to take these medications and have diabetes, carefully monitor your blood glucose levels to see how these medications affect you.

-Lower: Household Chores
+Down: Household Chores

 Normal activities such as mowing the lawn or cleaning the house count as moderate physical activity for a person with diabetes (and for other people, too!).
 This type of activity may help lower the blood sugar in a person with diabetes.
 People with diabetes should participate in mild to moderate physical activity because the activity may lower blood glucose and increase overall fitness.

 Moreover, cinnamon may improve the body’s ability to use insulin.
-People with diabetes should discuss use of cinnamon with their health care professional before making any dietary changes.
+People with diabetes should discuss the use of cinnamon with their health care professional before making any dietary changes.

 People with diabetes should check their blood sugar before, during, and after exercises to be sure their blood sugar levels don’t go too high or too low.
 Good blood glucose monitoring, coupled with appropriate treatments, can avoid this blood glucose roller coaster effect of highs and lows.